aaakpinar/NCE/evpn-mh/evpn-mh.md

 + **Link Aggregation Group (LAG):** A LAG is required for all-active but optional for single-active multi-homing.

-+ **MAC-VRF:** A broadcast domain in SR Linux.
++ **MAC-VRF:** It is the L2 network-instance, basically a broadcast domain in SR Linux.
 Interface(s) or LAG must be attached to a MAC-VRF for L2 multi-homing.

 The following procedures are essential to EVPN multi-homing but not a typical configuration item;